Skip to main content

 Create trace reasons definition file

-Aside from the program counter and return address, a trace event also contains a user-defined "error reason".
+Aside from the program counter and return address, a Trace Event also contains a user-defined "error reason".
 The list of custom reasons is defined in a separate configuration file named memfault_trace_reason_user_config.def which you need to create.

 caution